 The regulatory bodies include WorkCover and WorkSafe.
 The Occupational Safety and Health Act 2004 is the Act which this body follows.

 Each regulatory body is responsible for enforcing health and safety laws and to protect the health and safety of all workers in Australia.
-With a strong common goal across the country it is a hard for employers when each state remains separated by different acts.
+With a strong common goal across the country, it is hard for employers when each state remains separated by different acts.

 Call Employsure today on 1300 651 415 to find out how we can help you to meet your work health and safety obligations and ensure that your workplace is fair and safe.